ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 It then updates the throughput advice in that packet ({{apply}}) and updates its monitoring state as follows:

-* If the signaled rate is the same as the current rate, set the last update time to the current time.
+* If the signaled rate limit is the same as the current rate limit, set the last update time to the current time.

 * If the signaled rate is higher than the current value,